ahhbiasa/Graph-Theory_Coding-Project-Task/README.md

 - `u, v`: Nodes connected by the edge.
 Subtracting 1 (`u -= 1`) adjusts the input to 0-based indexing (since Python lists are indexed from 0).
 - `cost`: The travel cost between nodes `u` and `v`.

-The adjacency matrix is filled such that the travel cost between node `u` and node `v` is recorded in both directions (since the graph is assumed to be undirected).
+The adjacency matrix is filled such that the travel cost between node `u` and node `v` is recorded in both directions.
 The `edge_map` dictionary stores the name of each edge between two nodes.

 ### 1.1.5 Adjusting the Starting Node